 Failure by Design: Leveraging International Snubs for Domestic Gain. with Branislav Slantchev.

 Foreign policies frequently hinge on expectations about whether another country will behave cooperatively.
-Domestic political actors sometimes disagree about these expectations, with some believing the foreign actor to be cooperative and others believing that it is not.
-We contend that leaders can benefit by making public cooperative gestures --- such as requesting policy support or making a state visit --- even when they expect to be rebuffed: the foreign actor's refusal to cooperate can undermine domestic opposition to the leader's preferred policy by exposing flaws in the opposition's expectations.
-Through this mechanism, a leader's diplomatic outreach “screens” foreign actors in the eyes of domestic audiences.
-We use a formal model to describe the conditions and incentives that rationalize this strategy.
-We illustrate this mechanism using three examples: Iranian President Ahmadinejad’s 2007 visit to the United States, U.S. President Bush's 2003 request for UN endorsement of the Iraq invasion, and Venezuelan President Chávez's 2005 offer of discounted oil to the United States.
+Within domestic politics, actors may disagree on these expectations, with some anticipating cooperation and others anticipating defection.
+Leaders struggle to legitimize uncooperative policies when there is uncertainty about whether the foreign country would support mutual cooperation.
+We contend that leaders can benefit by making public cooperative gestures—such as requesting policy support or making a state visit—even when they anticipate rejection.
+A refusal to cooperate exposes the foreign actor’s hostility, allowing leaders to shift responsibility for the failed outcome onto the international adversary.
+Through this mechanism, diplomatic outreach ``screens'' foreign actors in the eyes of domestic audiences.
+We formalize this logic with a model and illustrate it through two cases: Iranian President Ahmadinejad's 2007 visit to the United States and US President Bush's 2003 pursuit of UN endorsement ahead of the Iraq invasion.

 [SSRN]